From ray tracing to waves of topological origin in continuous media: Discussion and conclusion

+It should be stressed here that gradients of the Coriolis parameter $f$ involve additional corrections to the dynamical phase that we computed, building upon \cite{littlejohn1991geometric,xiao2010berry,perez2021manifestation}, and that are of the same order as the corrections due to the geometrical phase.
+It turns out that such corrections do not lead to a net gain or loss of modes when counting them at a given value of $k$, even if they play a prominent role in setting the value of the frequency levels.
+Such corrections may break the $k\leftrightarrow -k$ symmetry, but we showed that they actually vanish for closed orbits with a sufficiently large radius.

+Another subtlety of the approach is that the Bohr-Sommerfeld rule applies to trajectory with sufficiently large radius.
+We explained that this regime could be matched asymptotically with another regime for which the wave operator admits explicit solutions, corresponding to the eigenmodes of a shifted scalar quantum harmonic oscillator.
+Again, the precise value of the frequency levels depends on this procedure, but not the number of modes.

+The ray tracing argument thus explains how a topological defect in parameter space leads to a mismatch of wavemode numbers for the spectrum in the semi-classical limit.
+It also predicts that the modes involved in the spectral flow have a lower index than the others, meaning that the modes are more localized than the others at a given $k$, since the trajectories in phase space associated with those modes are closer to the origin.
+It would be interesting to show in this ray tracing framework that a deformation of the beta plane into a smooth step profile for $f(y)$ would indeed lead to the delocalization of all the modes but those two additional modes of topological origin, as described for instance in \cite{tauber2019bulk} by computing explicitly the spectrum in a solvable case.

+We also showed along the way that the noncanonical structure of the Hamiltonian ray equations allows for a second, physically appealing interpretation of the spectral flow: in the limit of large wavenumber $|k|$, the density of state in phase space $(y,p)$ is modified in such a way that two more states can be accommodated for $k>0$ than for $k<0$.
+Again, this density of state is governed by the presence of a Berry monopole in parameter space.

-In the present paper, semi-classical approach was used to reconstruct formally spectral properties of the inhomogeneous wave problem.
-On a more rigorous side, semi-classical technique have been recently used in mathematical context to describe how a given wave packet evolving between two topologically distinct materials split into a "bulk" part that spread and eventually collapse and "edge" part that remains coherent and propagates at the interface between the two topological phases \cite{drouot2022topological}.
+In that respect, our study provides a physical interpretation of the index theorem, complementary to more rigorous approaches \cite{faure2019manifestation}.
+In fact, our study relates a spectral flow index to a topological index, while Atiyah-Singer theorem involves an analytical index, which, in the shallow water case and other relevant physical systems, has been suitably defined and interpreted in a recent study by Delplace \cite{delplace2021berry}.
+In the present paper, a semi-classical approach was used to reconstruct formally spectral properties of a wave problem with a parameter varying in a given direction.
+On a more rigorous side, semi-classical technique has been recently used in mathematical context to describe how a given wave packet evolving between two topologically distinct materials splits into a "bulk" part that spread and eventually collapse and "edge" part that remains coherent and propagates at the interface between the two topological phases \cite{drouot2022topological}.

-We stress that we focused on a semi-classical interpretation of a \emph{bulk-interface} correspondence, in problems without boundaries.
-This contrasts with the \emph{bulk-boundary} correspondence that is commonly encountered in condensed matter, in situations where a bulk Chern number can be defined on each sides of the interface.
-Application of bulk-boundary correspondence to continuous media can be quite subtle \cite{tauber2019bulk,tauber2020anomalous,graf2021topology}.